Kerr Bovell: Career

 Bovell began his career teaching in preparatory schools.
-In 1934, he left the profession and joined the Colonial Police Service as a Probationary Assistant Commissioner of Police, Federated Malay States, and was attached to the police station in Kuala Lumpur.
+In 1934, he left the profession and joined the Colonial Police Service as a Probationary Assistant Commissioner of Police, Federated Malay States Police, and was attached to the police station in Kuala Lumpur.
 In the following year, he was appointed to act as Assistant Commissioner of Police.
 In 1940, he was transferred to Kulim as Officer Superintending Police Circle.
 From 1942 to 1945, he was interned by the Japanese army in Changi Prison, Singapore.
 After the Second World War, he returned to Malaya where he served in various posts including Officer-in-Charge at Segamat and Johore Bahru.
 He resigned from the Federation police service in 1956 with the rank of Deputy Police Commissioner, Federated Malay States.

 After leaving Malaya, Bovell served as Inspector-General of Police of the Federation of Nigeria from 1956 until his retirement from the Colonial Police Service in 1962.
 In his final year, he had to tackle outbreaks of violence between political factions in Western Nigeria known as Operation Wetie.
 He is credited with the introduction a programme of Nigerianisation in the officer ranks of the police force through rapid promotion which led to the appointment of the first indigenous Inspector-General of Police in 1964.

 From 1963 to 1968, he was employed as bursar of Worksop College, Nottinghamshire, and from 1968 to 1973, as bursar of Radley College, Berkshire.